Super Tuesday Exit Polls: Nearly 3 in 10 voters decided in last few days

 Those results come on the heels of a flurry of activity in the Democratic presidential nominating contest over the past several days.

-But it's unclear whether that late movement will be enough to blunt the rise of Vermont independent Sen. Bernie Sanders, who comes into Tuesday as the delegate leader and hopes to expand on that lead with strong showings in California and Texas.
+But it's unclear whether that late movement will be enough to blunt the rise of Sanders, who comes into Tuesday as the delegate leader and hopes to expand on that lead with strong showings in California and Texas.

 Results reported here reflect data combined from NBC News Exit Poll surveys conducted in 12 of the 14 states holding Democratic presidential primaries or caucuses on Super Tuesday (Ala., Calif., Colo., Maine, Mass., Minn., N.C., Okla., Tenn., Texas, Vt., and Va.).
 Results are weighted to reflect differences in the sizes of state electorates.
 The numbers will update as more exit poll data comes in.